 Legal bases for data processing

-The main legal bases governing the handling of personal data by the organs of the FMH, the General Secretariat and the SIME are as follows:
+The main legal bases governing the processing of personal data by the organs of the FMH, the General Secretariat and the SIME are as follows:

 Laws and ordinances